Why Surveys Work

 Testing Demand for a New Feature

-Let’s say you’re considering adding a social sharing option to a photo editing app, but you’re unsure how much users want it.
-A survey can help answer this question by directly asking users, “How interested would you be in sharing your edited photos on social media?”
-If a high percentage of users express interest, you have a data-backed reason to prioritize this feature.
+Assume you are thinking of including a social sharing feature in a photo editing tool but are not sure how much people will demand it.
+By directly asking consumers, “How interested would you be in sharing your edited photos on social media?” a survey can help to provide some answers.
+Should a significant portion of users show interest, you have evidence to support giving this product top priority.

 Evaluating User Satisfaction